garrardkitchen/resume/content/_index.md

   - Sustainability Transformation (NDC, London '23)
 - Blogging
 - Mentoring
-- Working across several accounts using both Azure and HCL technologies
+- Collaborating with multiple clients on Azure and HCL solutions
-- Providing DevSecOps input to assist with our contract bids
+- Contributing DevSecOps expertise to support our proposal development
-- Examples of client work:
+- Some of the projects I have worked on for clients are:

-  - Architected and now implementing [entire stack] a Power App that calls out via Custom Connector to establish token using OAuth 2.0 and Entra ID to a backend .NET 8.0 C# minimum API Azure Container Application that is private ingressed, behind by an APIM API that uses a JWT vallidation policy to pre-authorized requests.
-Using both Azure DevOps and AZD to provision and deploy both the Power App and the Backend APIs and the infrastructure that supports the entire front-end and backend stack.
+  - Designed and built a Power App that connects to a backend .NET 8.0 C# API Azure Container Application using a Custom Connector, OAuth 2.0 and Entra ID.
+The backend API is secured by an APIM API that validates JWT tokens, including pre-authorize requests.
+I used Azure DevOps and AZD to deploy and manage the Power App, the backend API and the supporting infrastructure.
-  - Created a remote state solution for Terraform that supports  Azure Blob Storage that has no public network access, no Shared Access Keys and with no public blob access, and using MSI and Private Endpoints.
+  - Developed a remote state solution for Terraform that uses Azure Blob Storage with no public access, no Shared Access Keys and no public blob access.
+I used MSI and Private Endpoints to enable secure communication.
-  - Architected and deliverying a Release Flow branching strategy that aligns with customer's release cadence and change request process, minimising energy consumption and carbon emissions.
+  - Designed and delivered a Release Flow branching strategy that matches the customer’s release cycle and change request process, while reducing environmental impact and carbon emissions.
-  - Implemented Scrum processes, incuding Retrospectives and Blameless Post-Mortems
+  - Adopted Scrum processes, including Retrospectives and Blameless Post-Mortems, to improve team collaboration and performance.

 ---